 What does the future look like for other researchers like Nalls?
 The cloud-based program presents NIA a model for accelerating genomics research so that scientists can discover new knowledge about diseases and conditions that lead to more and better treatment options.
 For example, the group Autism Speaks is using cloud resources to compile a groundbreaking population study of people with autism, uncovering new information about genetic influencers.

 Google is taking a leadership role in cloud-enabled genomic research.
-The company has a long-term vision of enriching research by enabling the inclusion of new types of data from digital health records, medical sensors and other sources.
+The company has a long-term vision of enriching research by enabling the inclusion of new types of data from digital health records, medical sensors and other sources within the health and life sciences industry.

 It’s been said that knowledge is power.
 Indeed that’s the case when studying large, complex patient populations in search of cures and better care protocols.
 The cloud is opening access and accelerating action in genomics research, giving researchers more knowledge-building opportunities than ever before.